SomaLogic (NASDAQ:SLGC) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of SomaLogic (NASDAQ:SLGC – Get Rating) from a sell rating to a hold rating in a research note issued to investors on Friday, Zacks.com reports.
+Zacks Investment Research upgraded shares of SomaLogic (NASDAQ:SLGC – Get Rating) from a sell rating to a hold rating in a research report sent to investors on Friday, Zacks.com reports.

 According to Zacks, “SomaLogic Inc. provides AI-data driven proteomics technology.
 SomaLogic Inc., formerly known as CM Life Sciences II Inc., is based in NEW YORK. “

-Separately, Stifel Nicolaus assumed coverage on SomaLogic in a research note on Tuesday, February 1st.
-They issued a buy rating and a $12.00 price target on the stock.
-One investment analyst has rated the stock with a hold rating and four have issued a buy rating to the stock.
-According to MarketBeat, the company has a consensus rating of Buy and a consensus target price of $16.25.
+Separately, Stifel Nicolaus started coverage on SomaLogic in a research note on Tuesday, February 1st.
+They issued a buy rating and a $12.00 target price on the stock.
+One research analyst has rated the stock with a hold rating and four have given a buy rating to the company.
+According to data from MarketBeat, SomaLogic presently has a consensus rating of Buy and an average target price of $16.00.

-SomaLogic (NASDAQ:SLGC – Get Rating) last posted its quarterly earnings results on Tuesday, March 29th.
-The company reported ($0.13) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.12) by ($0.01).
-As a group, analysts anticipate that SomaLogic will post -0.69 earnings per share for the current fiscal year.
+SomaLogic (NASDAQ:SLGC – Get Rating) last posted its earnings results on Tuesday, March 29th.
+The company reported ($0.13) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.12) by ($0.01).
+Equities analysts forecast that SomaLogic will post -0.69 earnings per share for the current fiscal year.

-Several institutional investors and hedge funds have recently bought and sold shares of SLGC.
-Commonwealth Equity Services LLC purchased a new position in shares of SomaLogic during the third quarter worth about $247,000.
-New York State Common Retirement Fund purchased a new stake in SomaLogic in the 3rd quarter valued at approximately $643,000.
-Raymond James Financial Services Advisors Inc. purchased a new stake in SomaLogic in the 3rd quarter valued at approximately $203,000.
-PNC Financial Services Group Inc. purchased a new stake in SomaLogic in the 3rd quarter valued at approximately $37,000.
-Finally, TD Asset Management Inc. purchased a new stake in SomaLogic in the 3rd quarter valued at approximately $548,000.
-Institutional investors and hedge funds own 58.65% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+Sargent Bickham Lagudis LLC purchased a new position in shares of SomaLogic in the 1st quarter worth $34,000.
+Wolverine Asset Management LLC purchased a new position in shares of SomaLogic in the 4th quarter worth $36,000.
+PNC Financial Services Group Inc. purchased a new position in shares of SomaLogic in the 3rd quarter worth $37,000.
+UBS Group AG purchased a new position in shares of SomaLogic in the 3rd quarter worth $58,000.
+Finally, Penserra Capital Management LLC purchased a new position in shares of SomaLogic in the 4th quarter worth $98,000.
+58.65% of the stock is currently owned by institutional investors and hedge funds.

 SomaLogic, Inc operates as a protein biomarker discovery and clinical diagnostics company in the United States.
 It develops slow off-rate modified aptamers (SOMAmers), which are modified nucleic acid-based protein binding reagents that are specific for their cognate protein; and offers proprietary SomaScan services, which provide multiplex protein detection and quantification of protein levels in complex biological samples.